Is ‘green’ aluminum the future?

 Increasing demand for aluminum

-Where does the rising demand for aluminum come from and what does it have to do with the energy transition?
+Where does the rising demand for aluminum come from, and what does it have to do with the energy transition?
 "Manufacturers are increasingly looking for materials that are easy to recycle," Ruud explains.
 "The demand for plastic is still increasing, but there is a rising demand for alternative materials that are more recyclable, such as aluminum.
-In addition, you see that in electric cars more aluminum is used to compensate for the weight of the battery.
+In addition, you see that in electric cars, more aluminum is used to compensate for the weight of the battery.
 And every solar panel is placed on an aluminum frame, just to name a few examples.
 This increasing demand for aluminum also makes it increasingly important to recycle aluminum."

 Recycled aluminum